 Dana / Donate

-Dana is a practice of both giving and receiving.
-It invites us to receive experiences of gratitude, generosity and appreciation, as well as meeting feelings of scarcity and lack directly so that they can be released.
-It asks that we look more closely at our motivation and expectations by inviting us to step out of a transaction mindset (how much can I get from this moment and how little can I give?) and into a generosity mindset (how deeply can I receive this moment and what would I like to offer in return?)
+It asks that we step out of a transaction mindset (how much can I get from this moment and how little can I give?) and into a generosity mindset (how deeply can I receive this moment and what would I like to offer in appreciation in return?)

 Paypal: to [email protected] (please click friends and family)